Article

 Employee experience is no longer optional

-Enterprise mobility teams have historically been measured on compliance outcomes: permits secured, renewals completed, no violations.
+Global mobility teams have historically been measured on outcomes: permits approved, process completed on time, and costs controlled.
 Those are the right things to measure.
 But increasingly, I think we need to add a fourth metric: did the employee feel supported through the process?

 Global mobility, from the employee's perspective, is often one of the most stressful professional experiences they'll have.
 They're navigating an unfamiliar immigration system, often in a second language, while simultaneously starting a new role or relocating their family.
 The administrative burden lands on them at exactly the wrong moment.

 The organizations getting this right are the ones that give employees real-time visibility into their own cases.
-Not just "your case is in progress" — but actual status tracking, clear next steps, and a direct line to someone who knows their file.
-That experience reduces HR escalations and genuinely affects retention.
+Not just "your case is in progress" — but actual status tracking, clear next steps, and a direct line to someone who knows them inside out.
+That experience reduces HR escalations and genuinely improves retention.
 I've seen mobility friction turn into attrition in ways that never showed up in the mobility metrics.

 The best platforms in this space are building the employee experience alongside the compliance and operations layer, not as an afterthought.
-That dual focus matters more than it did five years ago.
+That dual focus matters more than you can imagine at the end of the day immigration is a human experience.

 With Deel, we have an easy remote work solution powered by a user-friendly platform and a seamless process.
 This has been helpful in ensuring we didn’t lose key staff and the deep corporate knowledge and skills that are hugely beneficial to our business.